Error-42/zusischewe/readme.md

 The main features of the program are:

 - delay the entry of trains into the simulation (e.g. --uniform-probability, --uniform_maximum)
-- make trains accelerate (and decelerate) slower (e.g. --fricition)
+- make trains accelerate (and decelerate) slower (e.g. --friction)
-- duplicate trains for more traffic (--duplicated-trains)
+- duplicate trains for more traffic (--duplicate)

 Questions nobody asked: